DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/postgresql/04b-join-tables.markdown

 FROM employees natural join jobs;
 {% endhighlight %}

+## Natural Join

+A natural join is a join that creates an implicit join based on the same column names in the joined tables.

+The general syntax of a natural joined table is

+{% highlight sql %}
+SELECT select_list_expression
+FROM T1 NATURAL [INNER, LEFT, RIGHT] T2;
+{% endhighlight %}

 Join statement can be more than once, and Parentheses can be used around `JOIN` clauses to control the join order.
 In the absence of parentheses, `JOIN` clauses nest left-to-right.

 {% gist page.gist "04b-basic-join-tables.sql" %}